 Generosity is the first quality that appears on this list.
 This is not accidental; it is indeed the first quality that should be worked on and developed in anyone wishing to work on themselves, not least because a generous action is by definition a direct counter-attack on selfishness – when we give, we have to do a physical action to remove something from ourselves, we make ourselves “poorer” to make someone else “richer.”
 This act of removing from oneself has always an immediate and visible result, often benefiting the receiver even more than the giver; strengthening the mind and bringing with it lightness and joy.

-An act of pure generosity is one of the most beautiful things in the world, but also surprisingly rare, and not as “easy” as one might think, as practicing it properly requires other qualities, most importantly renunciation and wisdom.
+An act of pure generosity is surprisingly rare, and not as “easy” as one might think, as practicing it properly requires other qualities, most importantly renunciation and wisdom.
 This is another good reason to start working on oneself by practicing generosity, as in doing so we practice not only one, but several qualities at once.

 The Anatomy of a Gift

 The only way to practice generosity is by giving – a material donation, or a service.
 Generosity is defined by willingness to give – without the act of giving there is no generosity.
 Dana, a Pali word that signifies the act of giving, is therefore an extremely important word in Buddhist philosophy.

 All actions bring results.
 The results of Dana may be good or bad, depending on the conditions with which the Dana is given.
 The most important conditions which affect the results of any Dana are as follows: firstly, the intention with which it is given; secondly, the value of what is given, and thirdly, the person to whom it is given.

 It is possible for two people to give exactly the same gift to the same person; and yet their actions are not necessarily the same action; they can have two completely different values in Dhamma, and two entirely different results.